GautierBlandin/context-gpt/design-docs/002-deploy.md

 ## Implementation steps

 - [ ] Dockerize the NestJS backend
+  - [ ] Create a Dockerfile
+  - [ ] Build the Docker image
+  - [ ] Verify that the Docker image is working by running it locally
 - [ ] Automate the push of the Docker Image to ECR
 - [ ] Write an IaC Pulumi script to deploy the app
   - [ ] Create an S3 bucket